the-drunk-coder/megra-doc/docs/installation.md

 ## With Cargo

-On Linux, I recommend this method ... install `rust` and `cargo` using the instructions found on [https://rust-lang.org](https://rust-lang.org) if you don't already have them.
+On Linux, I recommend this method ... install `rust` and `cargo` using the instructions found on <a href="https://rust-lang.org" target="_blank">https://rust-lang.org</a> if you don't already have them.

 Then, you can install the latest relase from crates.io.